How getting off track ended up leading me in the right direction

-Don’t be mislead by the title.
+Don’t be mislead by the subtitle.
 This post is not about a time in my life where I veered away from a good path and got wrapped up in something crazy or life-threatening.
 It’s a lot more simple than that, and pretty PG…I promise!
 It’s about a time in my life where I, literally, decided to step away from the track for awhile.
 Track and field has been a part of my life since I was nine years old, it was my identity.
 Well, once I was done competing for Arizona State University…I went through a little bit of an identity crisis.
 All the sudden I went from “Hi!
 I’m Shaylah!
 I’m a pole vaulter” to: “Hi!
 I’m Shaylah!
 I’m….(uh, who am I?)”
 After a few different up’s and down’s of dealing with this quarter-life crisis, I found myself working two jobs, volunteering for two different companies, being busier than I had ever been…and loving a path which had nothing to do with track and field.
 I ended up nurturing another part of my life and finding out a little bit more about myself along the way.
 So these are the experiences I wanted to share with you!

 Here, you’ll find the video I made to talk about the two different companies I volunteered for.
 But first, I’d like to provide a disclaimer: I am no videographer.
 You should have seen the set up I had in my room (imagine a hamper with a jewelry box on top, a shoe box on top of my jewelry box, and then two books stacked on top of that shoe box in order to reach the ideal camera height).
 I messed up close to a million times and realized two things when I finally finished: 1) I talk with my hands, a lot.
 I’m part Hispanic…it’s in my blood to talk with my hands, I’ve accepted it.
 2) I ramble when I get nervous.
 And yes, I was nervous making this.
 Lastly, I know the video is super long.
 I could probably talk about these two companies for hours but somehow got it smashed down to twenty minutes…I have a hard time giving the spark-notes version of stories.
 With all that being said, hopefully you enjoy!